theofpa/theofpa/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on KFServing and Kubeflow testing at [Prosus](https://www.prosus.com).
+- 🔭 I’m working on KFServing and Kubeflow testing at [Prosus](https://www.prosus.com).
 - 🌱 I’m currently learning Go.
 - 📫 How to reach me: Slack, e-mail
-- 😄 Pronouns: He/Him

 ![](https://komarev.com/ghpvc/?username=theofpa)